Shiomi Nawate Street 塩見縄手

 How to Get There

-Matsue Castle is located in the Matsue City area, which can be accessed by train or by the Lake Line loop bus.
+Matsue Castle is located in the Matsue City area, which can be accessed by train and by the Lake Line Loop Bus.

-Take the train to JR Matsue Station on the Sanin Honsen Line to the Lake Line bus loop.
+Take the train to JR Matsue Station on the Sanin Main Line, then transfer to the Lake Line Loop Bus.

 Glimpses of an Unfamiliar Japan